GetDKAN/cmsds-open-data-components/README.md

 ### Create an alpha/testing release

 When creating an alpha release or any other release intended for testing purposes, add a tag to the publish command.
-This will prevent the the testing release from showing up as the latest release in NPM.
+This will prevent the testing release from showing up as the latest release in NPM.

 After running ```npm run build```,\
 Run ```npm publish --tag <tag name>``` example (npm publish --tag "alpha")